nk2105/voicepipeline_ros2/README.md

 # voicepipeline_ros2

-This project uses ROS 2 and various Python packages for real-time communication and data processing.
+**VoicePipeline ROS2** is a ROS2-based project for real-time voice processing and command handling.
+It integrates various nodes for audio transcription and command execution using advanced machine learning models and ROS2 infrastructure.

 Below are the instructions for setting up the environment and installing dependencies.

 ## Installation